 From 1946 to today

-Set in a historic house overlooking the Eastbourne coast, Chaseley is one of only a small number of charity-owned care homes in the UK focused solely on neurological disability.
-Alongside long-term residents, we also support people from the wider community through specialist neuro-physiotherapy services.
+Set in a historic house overlooking the Eastbourne seafront, we are one of only a small number of charity-owned care homes in the UK dedicated solely to neurological disability.
+As a registered charity, every decision we make is guided by our residents’ interests — not commercial pressure.

-Our residents are a diverse group of individuals aged between 24 and 90, drawn from across the UK by Chaseley’s experience and reputation.
-Each person arrives with their own life story — a jockey injured at work, a football fan hurt during a family day out, a musician living with advanced MS, a young business owner whose life changed in an instant after a road traffic collision.
+Our residents are aged between 24 and 90, drawn from across the UK by Chaseley’s experience and reputation.
+A jockey injured at work.
+A football fan hurt on a family day out to see a match.
+A musician living with advanced MS. A young business owner whose life changed in an instant after a road traffic collision.
 These are not conditions we care for; they are people we support.

-Nearly 80 years on, Chaseley’s ethos remains the same: care rooted in respect, individuality, and humanity.
-If you’d like to learn more about our work or get involved, we’d be pleased to hear from you.
+Nearly 80 years on, our ethos is unchanged: care rooted in respect, individuality, and humanity.
+If you’d like to learn more about our work — or get involved — we’d be very pleased to hear from you.

 For fundraising ideas, donations or volunteering, please email fundraising@chaseleytrust.org